cerbelding/medicalinformatics.mainzelliste/README.md

 - BestMatch/CheckMatch REST-API /patients/checkMatch/{tokenId} (not merged yet)
 - Callback and redirect functionality for all CRUD functions (not merged yet)
 - HTTP proxy feature for callbacks (not merged yet)
-- New ID-Generator (EGKIDGenerator) (merged)
+- New id generator (EGKIDGenerator) (merged)
-- Multi Configs - Allow Sub configuration files (not merged yet)
+- Multi configs - Allow sub configuration files (not merged yet)
-- Blocking for Bloomfilter → Feature Leipzig (reviewing)
+- Blocking for bloomfilter → Feature Leipzig (reviewing)
 - Audittrail → Feature Marburg (reviewing)
 - Status endpoint (not implemented yet)
 - Request all Ids for one Id types/projects (not implemented yet)
+- Multiple token reuse

 Bug fixes: